 While it is common in the United Methodist Church for one bishop to lead more than one annual conference, this model for leadership is new.
 The two bishops have met weekly online and a few times in person to prepare for the launch of this experimental model for episcopal leadership.

 “I am excited because we are going to be able to work out of our own gift sets, our own passions, so that we can resource these three conferences and we can move forward together to be where God wants us to be in mission and ministry,” said Bishop Moore-Koikoi.

 “There’s nothing I like more than collaborating in ministry,” Bishop Steiner Ball said.
 I am just very excited that we have this new opportunity to work with three conferences and to be able to see what the movement of God’s spirit is going to bring about!”

 “It’s exciting to work out of our own passions, but also to ignite passions of others in these three conferences so that they awaken to opportunities to work together in new ways and also to discover what God is already doing in these three conferences,” said Bishop Steiner Ball.
-“It’s just a creative moment a chance to be intentional about where
+“It’s just a creative moment!"

 The experimental model is going to necessitate that “we grow and develop strong laity leadership in order to do what needs to be done,” Bishop Moore-Koikoi said.
 Groups of leaders will be asked to help the bishops discern and develop ways to support leadership development, better deploy laity leaders, share revitalization strategies, and support mission and ministry.